 Supervisory committee: Paula Wood-Adams, Suong Hoa, Jerome Claverie

 Anne-Marie Rivard holds a master’s degree from Concordia University in Translation Studies.
-Her doctoral research focusses on the translation of various discourses related to abortion in Canada, namely parliamentary debates and Supreme Court decisions, in order to determine if the issue of abortion has been presented differently in English and in French.
-Current research interests are the agency of the translator, feminist translation theories, political translation, discourse studies and abortion rights.
+Her doctoral research, supported by the FQRSC, focusses on the translation of various discourses related to abortion in Canada in order to determine if the issue of abortion has been presented differently in English and in French and, concurrently, to assess whether these different representations have impacted access to abortion.
+Research interests are the agency of the translator, political translation, discourse studies, and post-Morgentaler abortion rights in Canada.

 Thesis title: Analyse discursive multitextuelle du droit à l’avortement au Canada depuis 1988.